Old City Hall Historic District: Commerce Street

 The utilitarian brick and glass facades of the garage buildings along Commerce and Broadway represent an important type of structure.
 Some of the structures approach the Commercial style although none as fully as the Motoramp Garage (741-47 Commerce); the Morris Motors Building (711 Broadway) has Commercial elements as does the Colonial Hotel (701 Commerce).

-Spanish Steps

 Of even greater significance at this time, when the proximity of a residential neighborhood to the north of the Elks Temple is understood, is the Spanish Steps to the south of this edifice.
 Were these not to exist, pedestrian access to the City Hall from Broadway would have constituted a lengthy detour around business blocks.
 These stairs were built to satisfy city fire code requirements for a second story exit from the Elks Temple, and it is unknown if pedestrian access was noted as a determining factor of their design.
 However, in 1936, when the Elks Club attempted to close the stairs to the public, city officials intervened as legal owners of the dedicated street, thus emphasizing the importance of the steps to foot traffic.